000Aym612/000Aym612.github.io/essays/FeflectionUI.md

 ## Django A Framework for Python

 In the programming language Python, I frequently utilize a framework called Django.
 This framework allows the creation of Web APIs and web applications, user authentication, and site management pages.
 Also, used together with SQL, it facilitates database management and can enhance security by limiting access authorizations to database section with **minimum required level**.
-The term **minimum required level** is used here for a reason, as the security of APIs and web applications developed with Django is generally not considered to be very high securitied.
+The term **minimum required level** is used here for a reason, as the security of APIs and web applications developed with Django is generally not considered to be very high securities.
 However, this should not pose a major problem if the developer has a reasonable understanding on security.
 Thus, while the framework itself can significantly save the programmer's time and assist in writing programs easily, there can be disadvantages such as the security aspects of Django.
 Therefore, when using a framework, it is crucial for programmers to be aware of the characteristics of the framework they are using and for what purpose, and to write code accordingly.